Functional Collection Programming with Semi-Ring Dictionaries: Semantics

-\begin{proof}[Proof Sketch] By induction on the structure of terms and case analysis on each typing rule.
-It is easy for most rules by induction hypothesis.
-For dictionaries there are two cases on whether the dictionary is empty or not, and the type annotation ensures the property for the empty dictionary.
-For !sum! and !let! which have a bound variable, we use the induction hypothesis on !e1! first. \end{proof}
+\begin{proof}[Proof Sketch] By induction on the structure of types/terms and case analysis on each kinding/typing rule.
+It is straightforward for most rules using the induction hypothesis.
+For the typing rules of dictionaries there are two cases on whether the dictionary is empty or not, and the type annotation ensures the property for the empty dictionary.
+As for !sum! and !let! which have a bound variable, we use the induction hypothesis on !e1! first. \end{proof}